 - Review of sources and project uses of bond proceeds and grants.

-- Results compared to established measures of performance.
+- Results compared to established measures of performance, including, at a minimum, cost and schedule performance indices.

-5. Report on project status and activities.
-Producing project status reports will help officials make informed decisions regarding scheduling and cost.
-(In establishing report content and frequency it is important for officials to keep in mind that high profile projects often require more extensive reporting of activity compared to a jurisdictions more routine capital projects.)
+5. Reporting on project status and activities.
+Producing project status reports will help keep officials informed regarding project progress.
+In establishing report content and frequency it is important to keep in mind that high profile projects often require more extensive reporting of activity compared to a jurisdiction’s more routine capital projects, which may be better addressed at a program level.
 It is important to be consistent and use plain language when compiling information from various sources and reporting it to multiple stakeholders.
 Meaningful reports should provide straightforward project information for executive leadership and internal staff as well as citizens and the media, and, at minimum:

 - Provide a comparison of actual results to the project plan, including:

-- Highlight significant changes to project scope or costs.
+- Highlight significant changes to project scope, costs, schedule, or funding.

 6. Project close-out.
 Upon project completion, ensure that actions are taken to finalize project activity, including, at minimum: